superfluid-finance/protocol-monorepo/examples/rewards-distribution-token/README.md

  This project demonstrates an ERC20 token that tokenizes units in Superfluid [Instant Distribution Agreements](https://docs.superfluid.finance/superfluid/protocol-developers/interactive-tutorials/instant-distribution).

 ### Steps for running the project:
-1) Install deps with `yarn install`
+1) Install deps with `yarn install`.
-2) Create your own .env file based on the .env.example
+2) Create your own _.env_ file based (see _.env.example_).
-3) Set your default network inside of hardhat.config.json: NOTE you must make sure that the network information you're using is not commented out!
+3) Make sure the signer account (defined by the PRIVATE_KEY env var) has native tokens for paying tx fees on the configured network.
-4) Run ```yarn build``` to compile and generate typings for the Dividend Rights Token contract.
+4) Set the network config in _hardhat.config.ts_.
+For goerli, you can just uncomment the relevant lines already in place.
-5) Make sure that you have the right network set as the ```defaultNetwork``` in your hardhat.config file, and the correct Superfluid host address set in your deploy.ts file.
-NOTE: you can find the host address for each network here: https://console.superfluid.finance/
+5) Run ```yarn build``` to compile and generate typings for the Dividend Rights Token contract.
-6) Run ```npx hardhat run scripts/deploy.ts``` to deploy the contract
+6) Run ```npx hardhat run scripts/deploy.ts``` to deploy the contract.

 # Advanced Sample Hardhat Project